stijn-dejongh/ars-rethorica/manuscript/Introduction.md

 # License

 This book is based on the work performed by J.H.
 Freese for the [Perseus Project](http://www.perseus.tufts.edu/hopper) by the department of classical studies of Tufts University.
-The original work is licensed under the Creative Commons Attribution-NonCommercial 3.0 International License.
+The original work is licensed under the Creative Commons Attribution-ShareAlike 3.0 International License.
 To keep the spirit of the original publication, this derivative work is licensed under the updated version of the same license.

 ## The perseus project